szepeviktor/debian-server-tools/webserver/Wp-config-dev.md

 Faster plugin install: `plugin-installer-speedup`

+Deactivate unnecessary plugins:
+- security on localhost but **not** on public development site
+- backup
+- email, newsletter
-Deactivate unnecessary plugins (backup, email, 3rd-party service etc.)
+- 3rd-party service

 @TODO Auto-disable and require some plugins.